osanseviero/Bank-Simulation/README.md

 Run Instructions
 ----------------
-To run the simulation with a specific server configuration (ex: server1.json), run:
+To run the simulation with a specific server configuration (ex: server1.json), in the fifth day of the month, run:

-    python simulate.py server1 1
+    python simulate.py server1 1 5

 Note: For creating xlsx files, XlsxWrite module is used.
 To run it, be sure to run the next command: